GabrielSlima/blog/articles/clean-code-clean-systems.md

         from <strong>GifConverterService</strong> class or through public interfaces when needed, applying the lazy initialization pattern.
     </p>
     <p>
-        Another observation is that now the <strong>GifConverterService</strong> depends upon the Factory to have the an instance of the dependency...Let's take a look on how this desing will look like injecting the dependecies into the GifConverterService, inverting this flow of initialization of dependencies.
+        Another observation is that now the <strong>GifConverterService</strong> depends upon the Factory to have an instance of the dependency...Let's take a look on how this desing will look like injecting the dependecies into the GifConverterService, inverting this flow of initialization of dependencies.
     </p>
     <!-- Append Code snippet example -->